myoung34/puppet-mirthconnect/README.md

 ===========
 * *admin_password*
  * The password to set the admin password to post-install.
-* *rpm_source*
- * The source of the RPM if using the 'rpm' provider.
-* *provider*
- * The provider to download the MirthConnect package from.
-Can Be 'yum' or 'rpm'.
 * *db_dbname*
  * Optional database name for mirth to use in the mirth.properties file.
  * Not optional if the *db_provider* is set to anything but 'derby'